manav-7/air-canvas/README.md

 # Air-Canvas
 Computer vision project implemented with OpenCV

-Here Colour Detection and tracking is used in order to achieve the objective.
-The colour marker in detected and a mask is produced.
+Here Colour Detection and tracking are used in order to achieve the objective.
+The colour marker is detected and a mask is produced.
 It includes the further steps of morphological operations on the mask produced which are Erosion and Dilation.
 Erosion reduces the impurities present in the mask and dilation further restores the eroded main mask.

 # Algorithm